iPhone 12 helps Apple come up to speed with 5G

 The unprecedented second Apple Event ushered in the iPhone 12 series, Cupertino’s first 5G phones, coming at least a couple of years after Samsung launched its first device running on the next generation telecom technology.
-But then Apple is going into 5G full hog with all four new phones featuring the new technology which will run on over 100 networks across the world, India not included.
+But then Apple is going the whole hog with 5G, with all the four phones featuring the new technology that will run on over 100 networks across the world, India not included.

 The iPhone 12 features a Ceramic Shield to protect the OLED display — Apple says this is the toughest smartphone glass ever.
-The new phones are powered by Apple’s new A14 Bionic, first seen in the new iPad Air launched last month, and the first to be built on 5nm technology.
-The iPhone 12 will have a dual-camera setup, an ultra-wide with a wide featuring a seven lens camera.
+The phones are powered by Apple’s new A14 Bionic, first seen in the iPad Air launched last month, and the first to be built on 5nm technology.
+The iPhone 12 will have a dual-camera setup, an ultra-wide plus another wide camera featuring a seven lens.

-Both the phones will try and develop on Apple’s computational photography learnings of the past year, but will standout for being the only phones that can record video in Dolby Vision and edit the same on phone retaining the quality.
-Plus, the LIDAR scanner, Apple pushed into the iPad Pro, will also find its way into these phones.
+Both the phones will try and develop on Apple’s computational photography learnings of the past year, but will stand out for being the only phones that can record video in Dolby Vision and edit the same on phone, while retaining the quality.
+Plus, the LIDAR scanner Apple pushed into the iPad Pro will also find its way into these phones.
 The iPhone 12 Pro will have a starting price of Rs 119,900 and the iPhone 12 Pro Max Rs 129,900.

 HomePod Mini to take on Echo